Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 	_Downloading the serialized model_

-1. Return to the notebook one last time and run the following code to find out what version of Scikit-learn the model was serizlied with:
+1. Return to the notebook one last time and run the following code to find out what version of Scikit-learn the model was saved with:

 	```python
 	import sklearn